python/devguide/security/policy.rst

 As per the :pep:`Unsupported Platforms section of PEP 11 <11#unsupported-platforms>`, porting Python to an unsupported platform is treated as a third-party project.
+For these reports, the PSRT treats them as vulnerability reports for a third-party port, not as Python vulnerabilities.
-If you choose to report such a vulnerability to Python, please follow the requirements of this guide.
-Note that these reports may be shared with parties who expressed interested in the relevant platforms and will generally be handled according to the relevant maintainers' security policies.
-These reports may closed if the maintainers are unknown or unresponsive.
+If you choose to report such an issue to Python, follow the requirements of this guide and include the relevant platform and maintainer context.
+The PSRT forwards these reports to platform maintainers (or other interested parties) and they are usually handled under the relevant maintainers' security policies.
+These reports will be closed if the maintainers are unknown or unresponsive.

 What to include and how to structure a vulnerability report?
 ------------------------------------------------------------